DIABETES, A 21ST CENTURY EPIDEMIC

 Definition.
 Diabetes is defined by the medical profession as elevated sugar in the blood, usually a fasting blood glucose level above 100 mg/dl.

-Some doctors also postulate a type 3 diabetes.
-This is perhaps insulin resistance in the brain, which can cause dementia, and responds well to taking MCT or medium chain triglycerides.
+Some doctors also postulate a Type 3 diabetes.
+This is perhaps insulin resistance in the brain, which can cause a type of dementia.
+It will respond to taking MCT or medium chain triglycerides.
 For much more on this subject, please read Brain Diabetes on this site.

 SYMPTOMS OF DIABETES